Sexuality in Islam: Homosexuality

-The Quran strictly prohibits homosexuality through the story of Lot (also in the Biblical Book of Genesis), in Al-Nisa, Al-Araf and possibly verses in other surahs.
-The Hadiths consider homosexuality as zina, and male homosexuals to be punished with death.
+The Quran strictly prohibits homosexuality through the story of Lot (also in the Biblical Book of Genesis), in Surat Al-Nisa, Surat Al-A'raf, and possibly verses in other surahs.
 For example, Abu Dawud states, Al-Nuwayri (1272–1332) in his Nihaya reports that Muhammad is "alleged to have said what he feared most for his community were the practices of the people of Lot."
+Classical Islamic jurists did not deal with homosexuality as a sexual orientation, since the latter concept is modern and has no equivalent in traditional law, which dealt with it under the technical terms of liwat and zina.
+Most legal schools treat homosexual intercourse with penetration similarly to unlawful heterosexual intercourse under the rubric of zina, but there are differences of opinion with respect to methods of punishment.

-All major Islamic schools disapprove of homosexuality.
-Islam views same-sex desires as an unnatural temptation; and, sexual relations are seen as a transgression of the natural role and aim of sexual activity.
 There is disagreement over what punishments should be administered according to the above Quranic and prophetic orders.
 Early caliphs were known to have had both of the male partners executed in various ways.
 Some other jurists believe that there is no punishment that will serve as an effective purgative for this act, and therefore its immorality precludes an earthly punishment.
 Some jurists are so morally offended by homosexuality that just the discussion around it is cause for excommunication and anathematizing.

 The discourse on homosexuality in Islam is primarily concerned with activities between men.
 There are, however, a few hadith mentioning homosexual behaviour in women.
 Although punishment for lesbianism is rarely mentioned in the histories, al-Tabari records an example of the casual execution of a pair of lesbian slavegirls in the harem of al-Hadi, in a collection of highly critical anecdotes pertaining to that Caliph's actions as ruler.
 Some jurists viewed sexual intercourse as possible only for an individual who possesses a phallus; hence those definitions of sexual intercourse that rely on the entry of as little of the corona of the phallus into a partner's orifice.
 Since women do not possess a phallus and cannot have intercourse with one another, they are, in this interpretation, physically incapable of committing zinā.

-Transsexuality
+Bestiality

-Mukhannathun (مخنثون "effeminate ones", "men who resemble women", singular mukhannath) were men who acted in ways interpreted as feminine.
-As time went on, the mukhannathun were forced to be castrated.
-There has been significant mention of "mukhannathun" in ahadith and by scholars of Islam.
-The word refers to a person who behaves like a woman in gentleness, speech, appearance, movements and so on.
-The mukhannath or effeminate man is one who is male presenting, which may be unlike the khuntha (intersex).
-It is generally prohibited for a person to undergo sex changes operations within Islam.
-However, some groups (such as the Twelvers under fatwas from Ayatollah Khomeini and as affirmed by Ayatollah Khameini, as well as other various Sunni scholars) find it to be permissible, with a subset requiring it for acceptance of someone as their self-identified gender.
+According to hadith, bestiality is defined under zina and its punishment is execution of the accused man or woman along with the animal.